SATUNIX/Methodology/Networking/listing.md

 # **Network Penetration Testing Methodology List**

 ## **Scenario:**
 This methodology lists techniques for **Network Penetration Testing**.
-The structure follows **pentesting steps** with **comprehensive enumeration methods**, covering **every possible attack path**.
+The structure follows **pentesting steps** with **enumeration methods**, covering **possible attack paths**.
 This document does not include commands, only methodologies.
 It should be used in conjunction with supporting material for study and research purposes only.

 ### **References for Further Reading on each method..:**
 - **MITRE ATT&CK**